React, Vite & WebSockets

 Our application will have a counter that can be incremented by clicking on it.
 This counter will be synchronized in real-time across all users via a distributed cloud counter and WebSockets.

 🚧 Wing is still under active development, so don't be (too) surprised if you run into issues or bugs along the way.
-You are invited to join the Wing Slack to say hi, ask questions and help your fellow Wingnuts.
+You are invited to join the Wing Discord to say hi, ask questions and help your fellow Wingnuts.

 How to use this guide?